The planning phase is the most critical phase in a project.

 First, download my project plan template.
 It’s a simple Excel template that you can see in the image below.
 Then, take the insights from your initial research and the discussions with your team and write down the main project tasks in the appropriate order.

-Here how a project plan looks like:
+Here what an actual project timeline looks like:

 Personally, I have always used Excel in my projects.
 It’s very easy to use and anybody can open it.
 Stay away from complicated project management tools including MS Project unless you are managing a multimillion dollar project with complex dependencies (I’ll cover MS Project here on tacticalprojectmanager).